How Maud Millar pivoted from teaching English to helping teachers and students through Adapt, whilst taking on the CEO role in the middle of 2020

 If there is a common thread in Maud’s “accidental” journey to becoming an entrepreneur, it has been her dedication to serving the end-user as a consumer, “communicating with people, moving them and persuading them.”

 After university, Maud began as an opera singer on global stages like the Royal Opera House and Sydney Opera House.
 She left the trade after 5 years to teach English language and literature.
-Maud dedicated most of that time to the Teach First programme and the King’s College London advocates – a programme that gets teachers and social workers to think about how they could widen the impact within classrooms, to help children from disadvantaged backgrounds gain entry into University.
-She continued to expand that passion with her podcast called Lit, a series that helped teenagers demystify the set texts by bringing rappers, actors and directors to talk about these books as books, and not just things you have to study in school.
-“They got turned into fun pieces of literature that we can all enjoy.”
+Maud dedicated most of that time to the Teach First programme and the King’s College London advocates – a programme that gets teachers and social workers to think about how they could widen the impact within classrooms, to help disadvantaged children enter University.

 These milestones eventually pushed Maud to make one final pivot into joining the 2019 NEF+ programme, to make an even larger impact “and widen the net” beyond her own classroom.
 She believed in the potential of a business to be “for-good, multi-sided and sustainable – even whilst giving it to students for free.”

 [When I first joined NEF+], I was thinking of starting my own charity or social enterprise.
 As a result, the programme completely changed my journey and direction, helping me identify the gap where students need to have actual entrepreneurs thinking of them as consumers – and not just charity cases… There are so many people [within the NEF+ network] working on the same sorts of problems and going through reiterations – and NEF+ was even able to recommend hires who knew how our area of startups functioned, and were capable of filling the roles required at Adapt.

 Mid-pandemic transitions: From joining the founding team to becoming CEO